A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - Temperature controls to shut the AC off once the desired temperature is reached.

-- Timer to allow you to run the AC for a fixed amount of time and then shut off.
+- A timer will allow you to run the AC for a fixed amount of time and then shut it off.

 - Sleep mode for quieter operation.